MAPF-Competition/web_resource/evaluation.md

 > - AMD EPYC 7R13 Processor with 32 vCPUs
 > - 128 GiB Memory
 > - 40 GiB Storage Space
+> - Nvidia A10G GPU

+The evalution server evaluates participant submissions in official PyTorch docker container, which equips necessary software and drivers for Cuda and PyTorch.
 Once you make a submission the evaluation proceeds in two stages: offline preprocessing and online planning.

 ## Offline Preprocessing
 During the preprocessing stage the current map is given to each planner.
 The planner has the opportunity to analyse the map and compute auxiliary data before proceeding to the evaluation stage.
 Preprocessing time is limited to 30 Minutes per map.
 Nothing you do at this stage will be counted into your final score.